Pranjal2690/Pranjal2690/README.md

 - 👋 Hi, I’m @Pranjal2690
-- 👀 I’m interested in FULL STACK WEB DEVELOPMENT
+- 👀 I’m interested in Problem Solving on DSA and Full Stack Web Development
-- 🌱 I’m currently Learning WEB 3.0
+- 🌱 I’m currently Learning Javascript Libraries
-- 💞️ I’m looking to collaborate on NEW EMERGING TECHNOLOGY ENTHUSIAST'S
+- 💞️ I’m looking to collaborate on New Emerging Technologies Enthusiasts.
 - 📫 How to reach me ...

 <!---
 Pranjal2690/Pranjal2690 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.